-^{} Option
+^{2:} XE models

-^{2:} SE models
+^{3:} SE models and LE wide models

-^{3:} XE models with overfender
+^{3:} Option for XE models

 LIFTING POINTS AND TOW TRUCK TOWING

 - Never get under the vehicle while it is supported only by the jack.
 Always use safety stands to support the frame when you have to get under the vehicle. - Place wheel chocks at both front and back of the wheels on the ground.